Kakuru

-Kakuru is a genus of theropod dinosaur from the early Cretaceous Period.
+Kakuru is a dubious genus of theropod dinosaur from the Early Cretaceous of Australia.

+Discovery

 The only described species, Kakuru kujani, is known primarily from evidence of a single tibia, which had been fossilised through a rare process in which the bone through hydration turned to opal.
 The bone was dug up at the opal fields of Andamooka, South Australia.
 The opalised tibia was exhibited by a gem shop in 1973 and by chance brought to the attention of paleontologist Neville Pledge.
 The owner at the time, a certain A. Fleming, allowed pictures and two casts to be made but eventually the specimen was sold at an auction to an anonymous buyer.
 It was presumed lost to science.
 In 2004, however, the South Australian Museum succeeded in procuring the fossil for $22,000.

 Kakuru was formally named in 1980 by Pledge and Ralph Molnar.
 The type species is Kakuru kujani.
-The generic name is that of a Rainbow Serpent of Australian Aboriginal mythology.
-The specific name is that of the local aboriginal tribe, the Kujani or Guyani.
+The generic name is the name of the Rainbow Serpent of Australian Aboriginal mythology in the Kuyani language, and the specific name honors the Kuyani themselves.